dscho/pagefind-xkcd-demo/content/comics/2015-12-30-2016-conversation-guide.md

 It's 2016 – Where's my...

-Flying car → They're called "helicopters"
+Flying car &rarr; They're called "helicopters"

-Jetpack → Turns out people are huge wimps about crashing
+Jetpack &rarr; Turns out people are huge wimps about crashing

-Moon colony → No one has put up the cash
+Moon colony &rarr; No one has put up the cash

-Self-driving car → Coming surprisingly soon
+Self-driving car &rarr; Coming surprisingly soon

-Floating sky city → Turns out cities are heavy
+Floating sky city &rarr; Turns out cities are heavy

-Hoverboard → This question is now ambiguous thanks to a new scooter thing (and will lead to an argument about the meaning of "hoverboard" which is way less interesting than either kind of hoverboard)
+Hoverboard &rarr; This question is now ambiguous thanks to a new scooter thing (and will lead to an argument about the meaning of "hoverboard" which is way less interesting than either kind of hoverboard)

-Robot butler → He was called "Jeeves" and he wasn't that great
+Robot butler &rarr; He was called "Jeeves" and he wasn't that great